SGA in the News

 The mission of the Office of Institutional Research and Assessment is to enhance institutional effectiveness by providing information that supports and strengthens decision-making and planning processes at Washington College.
 The central objectives of the Office are to provide systematic, objective, timely, and accurate research in support of the College’s goals, planning, and decision-making.

 Our office manages grants and academic services, and also oversees campus events.

 Our office home to all the homes!
 Find hall details, floorplans, forms and checklists.
 Meet your Resident Advisor!

 We provide individualized, one-to-one peer tutoring sessions for students working on writing projects across the curriculum.

-The SGA office is currently located on the first floor of the Hodson Hall, next to the OSA office and right across from Java George.
+The SGA office is currently located on the first floor of the Hodson Hall, across from the SEB office.